 The radical new process we developed starts with flats sheets of aluminium that are pressed into shape to create the two mirrored sides of our frame.

 These halves are then, together with the bottom bracket, head tube, and seat post, welded together with a high-precision robotic 3D laser welder.
-Resulting in a strong and lightweight that is unlike anything else currently on the market.
+Resulting in a strong and lightweight frame that is unlike anything else currently on the market.

 We want to give total transparency when it comes to our sourcing and production processes.
 We always reveal where our parts come from, showing the distance they had to travel to our factory in Amsterdam.